 What People Report:

-- It seems to work for many people.
+- It seems to work for many people, but not everyone.
 Soap in the bed appears to alleviate nocturnal leg cramps.

 - Relief is immediate and sustained.